 (potentially 15% if used to redeem lecture test 2).

 Lecture test #1 - Closed book (Week 7) 15%

 Lecture test #2 - Closed book (Week 13) 15%

 Online modules /quizzes – Total

-All workshops are regarded as both formative and summative and each student will be assessed on their attendance AND participation (5%)
+All tutorials are regarded as both formative and summative and each student will be assessed on their attendance AND participation (5%)

 Practical Assessment - Total

 Practical 1: Worksheet (due at the completion of practical) 3%

 Practical 2: Worksheet (due at the completion of practical) 5%

 Practical 3: Worksheet (due at the completion of practical) 5%